sonukapoor/sonukapoor/README.md

 ---

+## Google Developer Expert (GDE) in Angular

+I am honored to have been recognized as a **Google Developer Expert (GDE) in Angular**.
+This award is a testament to my contributions to the Angular community, my expertise in Angular development, and my passion for helping others grow in the field.

+As a GDE, I continue to share knowledge through technical talks, articles, and community involvement, always striving to push the boundaries of what can be achieved with Angular.

+---

 ## 🏆 MVP Award Recipient

 I am honored to have received the **MVP (Most Valuable Professional) Award** seven times for my contributions to the **developer community**.
 This recognition reflects my ongoing commitment to sharing knowledge, mentoring fellow developers, and advancing open-source projects, particularly within the **Angular** ecosystem.
 After a decade-long gap, receiving the award again reaffirms my passion for technology and the community.